 Recommendation 2.4 requires a majority of the Board to be independent Directors.
 The ASX guidance on factors relevant to an assessment of independence includes interests, positions, associations or relationships which might interfere with, or reasonably be seen to interfere with, a director's capacity to bring independent judgement to bear on issues before the Board and to act in the best interests of the entity and its security holders generally.
-In accordance with this guidance, two of the four Directors are not considered to be independent:
+In accordance with this guidance, two of the five Directors are not considered to be independent:

 Name Position

-R Norgard Chairman, Non-executive Director
+R Norgard Non-executive Director R Newman Managing Director

-S Crowther Managing Director

-The Chairman Mr Ross Norgard, is not considered to be independent as he is a substantial shareholder of nearmap.
-Mr Simon Crowther is not considered independent as he is employed in an executive capacity by the Company.
-Notwithstanding that a majority of the Board is not considered independent, the Board believes the Board can and does make decisions in the best interests of the Company and its security holders.
+Mr Ross Norgard is not considered to be independent as he is a substantial shareholder of Nearmap.
+Dr Rob Newman is not considered independent as he is employed in an executive capacity by the Company.